-A maximum of \$200,000,000 of general obligation bonds shall be made (d) available to originate Market Rate Loansfor Seismic Strengthening of UMB's.
+(d) A maximum of \$200,000,000 of the fund general obligation bonds shall be made available for to originate Market Rate Loans. for Seismic Strengthening of UMB's not qualifying for loans under Subsections 66.3(b) or 66.3(c).

 (e) Fees for Services, Indemnification.
 To the extent permitted by law, MOHCD may charge reasonable fees, including Loan origination and monitoring fees, and such other necessary fees of consultants and agents retained to administer the Program.
 MOHCD may use Bond Proceeds to pay such fees or may charge such fees to Applicants and Borrowers.
-MOHCD may also require Applicants and Borrowers to defend and indemnify the City against future claims, liabilities and losses related to its administration of the Program as a condition precedent to making a Loan.
+MOHCD may also require Applicants and Borrowers to defend and indemnify the City against future claims, liabilities, and losses related to its administration of the Program as a condition precedent to making a Loan. legally required for completion of the Seismic Strengthening of or to permit occupancy of a building, up to 25 percent of the proceeds of any loan funded under the Program may be spent on improvements to protect the life or safety of or to provide disability access for occupants of that building.